Skip to content

 Purpose and audience

-• Banks - to define functional and non-functional requirements for transaction authorization.
+• Banks - who must create functional and non-functional requirements for transaction authorization.

 Introduction

-• Time based OTP tokens, such as OATH TOTP (Time-based One-Time Password),
+• A time-based one-time password (OTP) token, such as an OATH TOTP (Time-based One-Time Password)

-• OTP sent by SMS or provided by phone
+• A OTP sent by SMS or provided by phone

-• Digital signature using e.g. a smart card or a smart phone,
+• A digital signature provided by a smart card or a smartphone

-• Challenge-response tokens, including unconnected card readers or solutions which scan transaction data from the user's computer screen.
+• A challenge-response token, including unconnected card readers or solutions which scan transaction data from the user's computer screen

-Some of these can be implemented on a physical device or in a mobile application.
+Some of these forms of transaction authorizations can be implemented with a physical device or in a mobile application.

 1. Functional Guidelines